Business

 Fear of failure is an anxiety or apprehension about the possibility of not achieving a desired goal or outcome.

-Perfectionism: Individuals fearing failure will often hold unrealistically high standards for themselves.
+Perfectionism: Individuals who fear failure often hold unrealistically high standards for themselves.

 Procrastination: Fear of failure can lead to avoidance behaviour and procrastination to prevent facing potential failure.